MightyOrm/SqlProfiler/README.md

 ## Pre-Requisites

-This library will work for any `System.Data.Common` items which you wish to wrap and profile (at the moment only `DbCommand` and `DbProviderFactory` are supported, but the intention is to add support for `DbConnection` and `DbDataReader` as well), as long as you either:
+This library will work for any `System.Data.Common` items which you wish to wrap and profile (at the moment only `DbCommand` and `DbProviderFactory` are supported, but the intention is to add support for `DbConnection` and `DbDataReader` as well), as long as you:

-a) Do not access any ADO.NET provider-specific properties, or,
-b) When you do access any ADO.NET provider-specific properties, you always use this dynamic trick:
+a) Either do not access any ADO.NET provider-specific properties, or b) if you do access any ADO.NET provider-specific properties, always use this dynamic trick:

 ```c#
 public void SetOracleThings(DbCommand command)